mnovovil/AustinTrafficAccidentsToday/README.md

   2- It is necessary to authenticate the API to get the full dataset

-Visualization (Might not show properly on the GitHut notebook, attached is a screenshot of the output)
+Visualization (Might not show properly on the GitHub notebook, attached is a screenshot of the output)

 <img src="https://github.com/mnovovil/AustinTrafficAccidentsToday/blob/main/Visualization.png">